Death of Annie Ee: Sentence

 On 1 December 2017, High Court judge Hoo Sheau Peng sentenced 33-year-old Tan Hui Zhen to 16 years and six months' imprisonment, and 38-year-old Pua Hak Chuan to 14 years' imprisonment with 14 strokes of the cane.
-Justice Hoo stated in her verdict that both Tan and Pua had abused the trust of a vulnerable victim who treated them as her family, and their abuse of Annie Ee gotten worse over time as they were emboldened by the victim's decision to suffer in silence.
-Justice Hoo, who admonished the couple for their lack of remorse and repentance, also described the case as "appalling" and the abuse was inflicted upon Ee in an "extremely cruel and inhumane manner", which caused the 26-year-old waitress to die an undignified death.
+Justice Hoo stated in her verdict that both Tan and Pua had abused the trust of a vulnerable victim who treated them as her family, and their abuse of Annie Ee had gotten worse over time as they were emboldened by the victim's decision to suffer in silence.
+Justice Hoo, who admonished the couple for their lack of remorse and repentance, also described the case as "appalling" and said the abuse was inflicted upon Ee in an "extremely cruel and inhumane manner", which caused the 26-year-old waitress to die an undignified death.
 Due to the aggravating nature of the case, Justice Hoo believed that a substantial sentence was needed to reflect the gravity of Pua's and Tan's offences.

-Justice Hoo also determined that Tan was the principal offender who inflicted the abuse and directed her husband to participate in it.
-Although the judge did acknowledge that the couple had come clean to what they have done to the victim, she gave little weight to Tan's mental disorders in considering the sentence, as she found Tan to be fully conscious of the magnitude of her actions and had deliberately abused Ee and exploited her trust, and she even got her husband involved, which was why she sentenced Tan to a longer jail term of more than 16 years compared to Pua's 14-year sentence on account of her higher culpability.
+Justice Hoo also determined that Tan was the principal offender and directed her husband to participate in it.
+Although the judge did acknowledge that the couple had come clean to what they had done to the victim, she gave little weight to Tan's mental disorders in considering the sentence, as she found Tan to be fully conscious of the magnitude of her actions and found that she had deliberately abused Ee and exploited her trust, and even involved her husband, which was why she sentenced Tan to a longer jail term of more than 16 years compared to Pua's 14-year sentence on account of her higher culpability.
 Unlike her husband, Tan was not caned since she was a female.

 The couple did not appeal against their sentences, and both Pua Hak Chuan and Tan Hui Zhen are currently incarcerated at Changi Prison and Changi Women's Prison respectively since 2017, serving their respective sentences, which will likely be reduced by one-third should they maintain good behaviour in prison.
 By the time of their release from prison in either the mid-to-late 2020s or early 2030s, they will be aged in their forties to fifties.